When you click on shopping links on our site, we may receive compensation. This content is for educational purposes only.

 Key Takeaways

-• Check drill bits for dullness before sharpening.
+• Inspect bits for dullness, chipping, or burning before sharpening.

-If you want an efficient drill that will make clean holes with minimal effort, you should absolutely dedicate some time to sharpening them.
+If you want clean holes with minimal effort, you must dedicate time to sharpening your tools.

 Bench Grinder